kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-30-be-jealous-of-arsenal-signing-calafiori.md

 Everyone except for the goalkeeper will need to play in at least two positions.
 That helps when dealing with the congested schedule, but it will allow teams to be unpredictable.

+Gabriel Martinelli should be protecting him at all costs because the Italian will be providing him the same service Bukayo Saka receives from Ben White on the right wing, something that was missing on the left wing.

 I really wanted to see him play again for Thiago Motta at Juventus because he brought that out of him.
 Now the question is, will Arteta allow him to show that spontaneity that got him signed, or will he play a more reserved role?